 That's really all we are trying to do.
 Even if you have to do it 1000 times every five minutes that's ok.
 Your mind has been running free your whole life so don't expect miracles.
 Just embrace where you are and keep up the fight.

-And you can mediate anywhere and anytime.
+And you can meditate anywhere and anytime.
 It's all about simply trying to focus.
 All you need to do is stop just for a moment, internalise your focus and breath.
 That's it.
 So take a moment now, sit up straight, close your eyes and take 10 deep breaths and then carry on with your day.
 See the subtle difference this simple exercise can make.